Malindi Marine National Park

 Malindi Marine National Park is located in the Indian Ocean, off the coast of Kenya.
-It is claimed to be oldest marine park in Africa.
-The park lies at Malindi, about 118 km north of Mombasa and is protected and administered by the Kenya Wildlife Service.
+It is claimed to be the oldest marine park in Africa.
+The park lies at Malindi, about 118 km north of Mombasa, and is protected and administered by the Kenya Wildlife Service.
 Along with Watamu Marine National Park, Malindi Marine Park is enclosed by the Malindi Marine National Reserve.

 Wildlife

 The park's attractions include coral reefs, tropical fish, barracuda, turtles and dolphins.